 CEPT studies of compatibility between non-GSO FSS systems and EESS (passive) have shown that the limits currently in Resolution 750 (WRC-15) are not sufficient for the protection of EESS (passive) in the adjacent band 50.2-50.4 GHz.
 These studies show that an unwanted emission limit of -51.3 dBW/200 MHz for non-GSO FSS user equipment, -48.7 dBW/200 MHz for non-GSO gateways would be required to meet the EESS (passive) protection criteria in Recommendation ITU-R RS.2017, taking into account an apportionment of 3 dB.

 CEPT studies of compatibility between GSO FSS systems and EESS (passive) have shown that the limits currently in Resolution 750 (WRC-15) are not sufficient for the protection of EESS (passive) in the adjacent band 50.2-50.4 GHz.
-These studies show that an unwanted emission limit of -58.1 dBW/200 MHz for GSO FSS user equipment and -44.1 dBW/200 MHz for GSO gateways would be required to meet the EESS (passive) protection criteria in Recommendation ITU-R RS.2017, taking into account an apportionment of 3 dB.
+These studies show that an unwanted emission limit of -58.1 dBW/200 MHz for GSO FSS user equipment and --37 dBW/200 MHz for GSO gateways with elevation angles lower than 80° and -52 dBW/200 MHz for GSO gateways with elevation angles higher or equal to 80° would be required to meet the EESS (passive) protection criteria in Recommendation ITU-R RS.2017, taking into account an apportionment of 3 dB.

+This studies have also shown that the Out-Of-Band emission mask contained in Recommendation ITU-R SM.1541 would not be sufficient to ensure the protection of EESS (passive) in the band 36 – 37 GHz when considering constellations of more than 1000 satellites which altitude is below the EESS (passive) satellite altitude.
+The unwanted emission e.i.r.p. limit radiated by NGSO FSS satellites towards space (i.e. above -18.6° elevation for satellites at 350 km altitude) would be -34 dBW/100 MHz considering no apportionment.

-Based on the sharing studies results CEPT proposes a method to satisfy this agenda item which includes the following modifications to the Radio Regulations:
+Based on the sharing studies results CEPT proposes a method to satisfy this agenda item which includes the following modifications to the Radio Regulations: PART I

+Option 1

 Include a new footnote No. 5.A16 in order to address the coordination between non-GSO FSS systems under RR No. 9.12 of the subject frequency bands;

 Add a new footnote in the frequency band 39.5-40.5 GHz in all Regions to address the coordination between MSS and non-GSO FSS systems under RR No. 9.12;